elisammz/Chemoinformatics_Explained/README.md

 2. Use the notes to deepen your understanding.
 3. Try running the exercises to test your knowledge.
 4. Explore code examples for practical implementations.

-# 🤝 Contributing
-Check the file CONTRIBUTING.md for suggestions or ideas.
-Contributions are welcome to make this guide even better. 🌱💡

 📬 Questions?
 If you have any questions, feel free to reach out! 💌